robert-solomon12/Smart-Robotic-Car/README.md

 <br>or if you find a bug </br>[open up an issue here](https://github.com/robertsolomon97/Smart-Robotic-Car/issues)

 # Acknowledgements
-Assistance for this Project can be found on the [Elegoo Website](www.elegoo.com) and the notes in the invidual Folders uploaded above.
+Assistance for this Project can be found on the [Elegoo Website](www.elegoo.com) and the Lesson Notes in the invidual Folders uploaded above.

 # FUTURE DEVELOPMENTS
 In future updates, I will hope to achieve further functionalities and capabilities with this Arduino-based Project.